 You can still see a lot of the old Victorian homes, Federation houses and worker’s cottages as you stroll through the heart of Glebe.

 There are also plenty of cafes and restaurants along Glebe Point Road that runs all the way from Rozelle Bay to Broadway in the city.

 The Glebe Foreshore Walk is a very easy stroll along Rozelle Bay and Blackwattle Bay.
-This area is very popular with pedestrians, runners, cyclists and you’ll also see rowers and dragon boaters do their training sessions in the water.
+This area is very popular with pedestrians, runners, cyclists and you’ll also see rowers and dragon boaters do their training sessions on the water.

-The family friendly parks along the way, the views of the city and the fresh seafood at the Sydney Fish Markets make this walk a great day out.
+The family-friendly parks along the way, the views of the city and the fresh seafood at the Sydney Fish Markets make this walk a great day out.

 Glebe Foreshore Walk Map